Fees + FAQs

 If you are a student or someone with limited financial flexibility, please contact me for sliding scale availability.

-• I am currently in network with Aetna, Cigna, Kaiser, and Carelon (including Sutter patients).
+I am currently in network with Aetna, Cigna, Anthem BCBS, United Healthcare/Optum, and Kaiser.
 For all other insurances, I am considered an out of network provider.

 If you are covered by insurance that is not listed above, I can support you in getting connected with Thrizer, a company supporting clients get reimbursement for therapy with their insurance.
 When there is a consensus that we are a good fit to work together, we can start this process.

-• My approach to therapy is gentle, relational, trauma-informed, and rooted in social justice.
-I integrate attachment theory, inner child work, somatic and nervous system awareness, and mindfulness to help you embody this new version of yourself—not just in your thoughts, but in your body and relationships.
+My approach to therapy is gentle, relational, trauma-informed, and rooted in social justice.
+I integrate attachment theory, inner child work, somatic and nervous system awareness, and mindfulness to help you settle into this new version you are becoming—not just in your thoughts, but in your body and relationships.

 Together, we explore how early relationships, family dynamics, and larger societal systems have shaped how you relate to yourself and others, while also focusing on what helps you feel more grounded and supported in your day-to-day life.
-I weave in gentle somatic practices and DBT-informed skills to support nervous system regulation, emotional balance, and day to day coping skills.
+I weave in gentle somatic practices and DBT-informed skills to support nervous system regulation so that you stop feeling like you are in survival mode and begin enjoying and thriving in this new chapter in your life.

 I can also meet in-person at a walking/stroller friendly location in San Mateo County.